1.1.S.45 Severe financial hardship

 - making a decision about reducing or suspending the recovery of an FTB advance, or

 The definition of severe financial hardship is to be used when establishing whether an individual would suffer severe financial hardship if they had to repay a debt under FA law or if their FTB Part A continued to be reduced by the standard advance reduction (1.1.S.105) applicable to their outstanding FTB advance.

 The issue of severe financial hardship should be decided on an individual basis, taking into account the individual's circumstances.
 These would include:

-- the make up of the family group (e.g. single parent, number of children etc.),
+- the make up of the family group (for example, single parent, number of children etc.)

 - available funds, and

-- exceptional expenses (e.g. funeral or pharmaceutical costs).
+- exceptional expenses (for example, funeral or pharmaceutical costs).

 There must be clear evidence that severe financial hardship would result (after reasonable expenses are deducted from income) if recovery of a debt were pursued, or if the standard FTB advance reduction rate continued to apply.
 Reasonable expenditure includes, but is not limited to: rent, groceries, electricity, minimum loan repayments, school fees, medical costs etc.

 The rate of income support including the FA a family group would be paid (if they were eligible), may be used as a benchmark when comparing the family's income and expenditure.
 If the family's income is greater than this amount but their reported expenditure leaves a net income less than the minimum debt repayment or standard advance reduction amount, then it may be relevant to examine whether their expenditure is reasonable.